1. I LOVE GYMNASTICS

 Before I knew there was a name for turning cartwheels, hand-springing, and flipping over Monkey Bars—I was that kid.
 I also loved to swing as high as I could, let go, and FLY.
 My favorite place was in the highest tree I could climb, until I reached the precipice that swayed to-and-fro while I enjoyed the view and the solitude.
 My fourteenth year landed me in the boot hill of Missouri where I discovered Gymnastics.
 The gym became my retreat and an outlet for my need to conquer a task.
 I grew confident and my coaches became my family.

-2. I ENJOY GENEALOGY/DNA
+2. I ENJOY GENETIC GENEALOGY

 I asked my grandmother if we were related to anyone famous.
 She said Robert E. Lee might have been her grandmother’s cousin but she didn’t really know.
 That’s when I became interested in the family history.
 There are multiple people with a Lee ancestor they wish to connect to this Lee family.
 I’m six generations down from Ann Talitha Lee who was the daughter of Madison County Kentucky’s Richard Lee.
 This Richard Lee had been proven NOT to be of the same DNA male line to the exclusive Lee’s of Virginia.
 However, due to the multiple cousin marriages in my grandmother’s family, the connection could be in an untraceable female line.
 Thanks to my uncle, who is the last to carry Ann Lee’s maternal DNA, we at least have proof when/if her mother can be proved.
 Oh, well.
 Being interested in this connection led me to discover Ann’s mother-in-law, Mary Shirley McGuire. *Smiles*